 Data breaches involving financial service firms increased by 480% from 2017 to 2018.
 With each attack costing financial institutions millions, innovative solutions are needed if we are to avoid a repeat of the lawless days of the Wild West.

 Whatever cybercrime solutions emerge to protect financial services, blockchain technology must be the foundation.
 Period.

 As more and more institutions adopt distributed ledger technology (DLT), blockchain will become the de facto solution to keeping financial data secure while at rest.

 Integrating DLT with existing financial infrastructures poses some serious obstacles that must be overcome.
 Even so, we are past the point of asking whether blockchain is the holy grail of financial data security.
-It is.

 2. Regulatory Compliance in Finance

 The ever-changing regulatory environment poses a constant challenge for financial institutions of all types.

 Regtech is an emerging industry that can help ease the burden of compliance.
 By using the latest FinTech technologies to address regulatory compliance, RegTech startups are bridging the gap between regulators and the financial service industry.

 Automated reporting, automated audits, and process streamlining are only a few of the benefits offered by RegTech applications.

 3. Big Data Use in Finance